AR2000AR/openComputers_codes/README.md

 **new** Debit card can be a magnetic card from [open security](https://www.curseforge.com/minecraft/mc-mods/opensecurity)

 #### libCoin
-move coins with a transposer.
+Move coins with a transposer.
 Use coins from the [ordinary coins](https://www.curseforge.com/minecraft/mc-mods/ordinary-coins) mod.
-Note that the exchange rate is 50:1 instead of the default 100:1.

 ---
 ## Lua Network File System